-- Supported Storage Options for Oracle Database The following table shows the storage options supported for Oracle Database binaries and files: - About Oracle Grid Infrastructure for a Standalone Server If you plan to use Oracle Automatic Storage Management (Oracle ASM), then you must install Oracle Restart before installing your database. - About Upgrading Existing Oracle Automatic Storage Management Instances Oracle Automatic Storage Management (Oracle ASM) upgrades are carried out during an Oracle Grid Infrastructure upgrade. - About Managing Disk Groups for Older Database Versions When you install earlier Oracle Database releases on Oracle Grid Infrastructure, use Oracle ASM Configuration Assistant (Oracle ASMCA) to create and modify disk groups. - File System Options for Oracle Database If you install Oracle Database files on a file system, then Oracle Database Configuration Assistant creates the database files in a directory on a file system mounted on the computer. - Guidelines for Placing Oracle Database Files On a File System or Logical Volume If you choose to place the Oracle Database files on a file system, then use the following guidelines when deciding where to place them: - About NFS Storage for Data Files Review this section for NFS storage configuration guidelines. - About Direct NFS Client Mounts to NFS Storage Devices Direct NFS Client integrates the NFS client functionality directly in the Oracle software to optimize the I/O path between Oracle and the NFS server.
+- Supported Storage Options for Oracle Database The following table shows the storage options supported for Oracle Database binaries and files: - About Oracle Grid Infrastructure for a Standalone Server If you plan to use Oracle Automatic Storage Management (Oracle ASM), then you must install Oracle Restart before installing your database. - File System Options for Oracle Database If you install Oracle Database files on a file system, then Oracle Database Configuration Assistant creates the database files in a directory on a file system mounted on the computer. - Guidelines for Placing Oracle Database Files On a File System or Logical Volume If you choose to place the Oracle Database files on a file system, then use the following guidelines when deciding where to place them: - About NFS Storage for Data Files Review this section for NFS storage configuration guidelines. - About Direct NFS Client Mounts to NFS Storage Devices Direct NFS Client integrates the NFS client functionality directly in the Oracle software to optimize the I/O path between Oracle and the NFS server.
 This integration can provide significant performance improvements.